Parrot-Developers/olympe/src/olympe/doc/userguide.rst

 Changing a drone setting will be demonstrated in the following example.
 Here, we're just interested in getting the current drone setting.

-When Olympe connects to a drone it also asks the drone to send back all its event messages in order to initialize Olympe drone state information as returned by the :py:meth:`olympe.Drone.get_state` method.
-So **if Olympe is connected to a drone** :py:meth:`olympe.Drone.get_state` always returns the current drone state associated to an **event message**.
+When Olympe connects to a drone it also asks the drone to send back all its states and settings event messages.
+Olympe can later provide you with this information through the :py:meth:`olympe.Drone.get_state` method.
+So **if Olympe is connected to a drone**, :py:meth:`olympe.Drone.get_state` always returns the current drone state associated to an **event message**.

 In this case, we will be passing the :py:func:`~olympe.messages.ardrone3.PilotingSettingsState.MaxTiltChanged` message to the :py:meth:`olympe.Drone.get_state` method.
-This will return a dictionary of the :py:func:`~olympe.messages.ardrone3.PilotingSettingsState.MaxTiltChanged` event message which provide the following parameters:
+This will return a dictionary of the :py:func:`~olympe.messages.ardrone3.PilotingSettingsState.MaxTiltChanged` event message which provides the following parameters:

     :MaxTiltChanged Parameters:
         - current (float) – Current max tilt